dmwm/tutorials/environ/dev-git.rst

        git merge joebloggs/hg1206-reqmgr-update
        git push origin master

-6. Note that other users go back into :ref:`dev-git-part-1`, step 4 to pull the changes you have just committed.
-Also note that git has no single master, so in fact anyone can execute the steps in :ref:`dev-git-part-2` and push to their own repo, and anyone else can merge those changes.
+6. Note that other users go back into
+   `Creating feature branches and making a pull request`_, step 4 to pull the changes you have just committed.
+Also note that git has no single master, so in fact anyone can execute the steps in `Applying a pull request after a review`_ and push to their own repo, and anyone else can merge those changes.
 This means work can proceed from any repository.
 In all likelihood we will try to keep repositories under 'dmwm' user with current state of the art at all times, with multiple committers with the necessary rights.

-.. _dev-git-part-3:

 Converting CMSDMWM SVN repository to github git repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^